illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 * If your UI/UX design is incomplete need to complete it before any work can progress
 * UI/UX design is a complete master blueprint of what your finished site will look like
 * Help coordinate development into your team repo and using the provisioner scripts deploy your source code to your Proxmox Box environment
+* Responsible for doing a site vulnerability analysis on **your** teams site/infrastructure

 #### IT Orchestration and Security